 - Identify potential causes and generate appropriate solutions for such behaviour to improve the horse’s welfare; and

-Equine Behaviour or the equivalent knowledge/experience.
+Students must have successfully completed Equine Behaviour or the equivalent knowledge/experience to register in this course.
 Equivalencies will be considered on an individual case basis.

 |Participation in Discussions||25%|